hardjopranoto/citrixadc-onazure-terraform/deploy_webserver/README.md

 # Step 3 - Deploy Two Webservers
-This subfolder contains specific example of deploying two Ubuntu Linux VMs, install NGINX webserver and customising the default HTML page
+This subfolder contains specific example of deploying two Ubuntu Linux VMs, install webserver and customising the default HTML page

 ## Structure
 - `variables.tf` contains the following variables that you can customise